 1. The collection flask should be routinely monitored, and emptied or replaced before it is filled.
 When using the vacuum line in a biological safety cabinet (tissue culture hood), place the collection flask inside the cabinet (hood).
 The second (overflow) flask can be located outside the cabinet.
 However, never use a glass flask at floor level unless a sturdy, non-glass container adequately shields it.

 2. Start with full strength chemical disinfectant in the collection flask.
 Allow the aspirated fluids to dilute the disinfectant, until it is at the recommended dilution.
 Following a contact period to allow disinfection, discard the solution.
-For example: start with 100 ml of bleach; aspirate 900 ml of fluids to produce a 10% solution of bleach; discard the 10% solution after a sufficient contact period.
+For example: start with 100 mL of bleach; aspirate waste fluids; ensure that a final of 1% sodium hypochlorite is achieved in your waste solution; discard after a sufficient contact period.

 3. Replace the vacuum filter when it is clogged or if liquid makes contact with it.